Daniel-Mietchen/2016-aesir/primary.rst

 retracted citations, comments, and blog posts on the work and derived works.

-Forward links to software, computational workflows, replications of published work.
+Place forward links to software, computational workflows, & replications of published work on papers automatically.

 What would we spend the money on?
 ---------------------------------

 * hackathons & barnraisings
 * developer
+* ??

 Architecture
 ------------